learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 ## Summary

-In this lab you simulated a permutation test and observed both how combination sizes explode rapidly and how p-values will converge over time in a simulation.
+In this lab you simulated a permutation test and observed both how sample sizes can explode rapidly and how p-values will converge over time in a simulation.